 This portion of the analysis focuses on the percentage of teachers in a school that are either Highly Effective or In Need of Improvement (as defined above).
-Because not all teachers in a given school have an effectiveness rating, the percentage of Highly Effective (or In Need of Improvement) teachers is based on the total number of teachers in the school with a valid effectiveness rating, not the total number of teachers in the school.
+Because not all teachers in a given school have an effectiveness rating, the percentage of Highly Effective (or In Need of Improvement) teachers is based on the total number of teachers in the school with a valid effectiveness rating, not the total number of teachers in the school with a valid effectiveness rating, not the total number of teachers in the school.
 Finally, there are fewer schools in this analysis than were identified in the previous analysis.
 One reason for this difference is that there are a number of K-2 primary schools that do not administer any end of grade (EOG) testing.
 North Carolina does have reading assessments in the early grades and in future years teachers in those schools will have effectiveness ratings.